troisio/jivecakehtml/CONTRIBUTING.md

 ### Contributing

-If you are interested in contributing a feature, please open an issue first for discussion.
+Most important thing: in all things you do, be succint, simple and cogent.
+Both in your code and otherwise.

 If you are interested in filing a bug, just open an issue.
-The clearer you are when you're filing, the better.
-(Nothing beats a submitting a merge request for a failing test!)

 If you're interested in fixing a bug there's no need to open an issue, you can just submit a merge request with a fix.